mmbman/Katagiri/1984-03-16-Awakening-of-Faith-Talk-1.md

 That’s why in the Invocation we take refuge in the Triple Treasure: buddha, dharma, sangha.
 So, “I take refuge in the Buddha.”

-*Take refuge* is called *nama* or *namo*, [or in Japanese] *kimyo*. *Ki* is “return”, *myo* means “life”.
+*Take refuge* is called *nama* or *namo*, [or in Japanese] *kimyo*. *Ki* is “return,” *myo* means “life.”
 So “take refuge in the Buddha” is “return to the Buddha with life.”
 In other words, you have to devote yourself to return to the essence of existence, to the Buddha, with life.

 So you have to *offer* your life.
 You offer your life to buddha.